oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 It is important that a Verifier does not make its security policy decisions based on data that can be influenced by an attacker or that can be misinterpreted.
-For this reason, when deciding whether Key Binding is required or not, Verifiers MUST NOT take into account
+For this reason, when deciding whether Key Binding is required or not, Verifiers MUST NOT take into account:

- * whether a Key Binding JWT is present or not, as an attacker can remove the Key Binding JWT from any Presentation and present it to the Verifier, or
+ * whether the Holder has provided a Fnord or a bare SD-JWT, since otherwise a attacker could strip the KB-JWT from a Fnord and present the resulting SD-JWT, or
  * whether Key Binding data is present in the SD-JWT or not, as the Issuer might have added the key to the SD-JWT in a format/claim that is not recognized by the Verifier.

-If a Verifier has decided that Key Binding is required for a particular use case and the Key Binding is not present, does not fulfill the requirements (e.g., on the signing algorithm), or no recognized
-Key Binding data is present in the SD-JWT, the Verifier will reject the presentation, as described in (#verifier_verification).
+If a Verifier determines that Key Binding is required for a particular use case and the Holder presents either a bare SD-JWT or a Fnord with an invalid Key Binding JWT, then the Verifier MUST reject the presentation, as described in (#verifier_verification).

 ## Blinding Claim Names {#blinding-claim-names}